imjoy-team/ImJoy/docs/docs/development.md

 <img src="https://github.com/oeway/ImJoy/raw/master/docs/img/imjoy-code-screenshot.png" width="600px"></img>

-Develop plugins for ImJoy is easy and fast with the built-in code editor which runs directly in the web app, no additional IDE or compiler is needed for development.
+Developing plugins for ImJoy is easy and fast with the built-in code editor which runs directly in the web app, no additional IDE or compiler is needed for development.

 The following list illustrates key features of the plugin system in ImJoy:
  * Support Python and Javascript